 Our People and Culture

-Business objectives and performance updates are shared with team members via quarterly ‘all-company’ briefings with the CEO, and everyone participates in a quarterly “gain share” bonus plan that is based on the achievement of tangible, clearly communicated performance targets.
+Business objectives and performance updates are shared with team members via quarterly ‘all-company’ briefings with the CEO, and everyone participates in a quarterly ‘gain share’ bonus plan that is based on the achievement of tangible, clearly communicated performance targets.

-The welfare of our team members is further addressed through a competitive benefits package, including strong medical, dental and pension offerings.
-In addition, many workplace perks are available, and our team members organise fun events based around themes such as Customer Service Week, retaining our position on the Great Places To Work list, and an extensive range of organised events for team members both inside the office and at external events such as concerts, minor league basketball and baseball games, and family day at a local farm.
+The welfare of our team members is further addressed through a competitive benefits package, including strong medical, dental and retirement offerings.
+In addition, many workplace perks are available, and our team members organise fun events based around themes such as Customer Service Week, celebration of our position on the Great Place To Work list, and an extensive range of organised events for team members both inside the office and at external events such as concerts, minor league basketball and baseball games, and family day at a local farm.

-The Group employs around 1,050 people, 74% of whom are female.
+The Group employs around 1,200 people, 70% of whom are female.
 One third of the North American executive team and two thirds of the UK senior team are female.
-As at 29 December 2018 the Board had no female members, and one of six Board members (16%) is a non-UK national.
+As at 28 December 2019 the Board had one female member.